DevopsEngineerMuhammad/Kubernetes-8-Week-Learning-Journey/Week03/MinikubeSetup.md

-# Setup Minikube On AWS
-# Following commands are used to setup minikube on AWS
+# How to Set Up Minikube on an AWS EC2 Server

-## What you’ll need
+## What You Need
-2 CPUs or more
+At least 2 CPUs
-2GB of free memory
+2GB or more memory
-20GB of free disk space
+20GB or more of free disk space
 Internet connection
-Container or virtual machine manager, such as: Docker, QEMU, Hyperkit, Hyper-V, KVM, Parallels, Podman, VirtualBox, or VMware Fusion/Workstation
+A container or virtual machine manager like Docker, VirtualBox, or VMware

-### Step 1: We will create AWS EC2 t2.medium server Ubuntu server
+### Step 1: Create an AWS EC2 t2.medium Server with Ubuntu
+First, create a t2.medium EC2 server on AWS using Ubuntu as the operating system.

-### Step 2: Docker Instllation on Ubuntu
+### Step 2: Install Docker on the Ubuntu Server
-for this example I am considering the Docker as virtual machine manager.
-So we will install docker first on the EC2 machine.
+We’ll use Docker to run Minikube.
+Let’s install it first.

 ```sh
 # Add Docker's official GPG key: